 Working capital is a financial metric which represents operating liquidity available to an organization.
 You should ensure that your role doesn’t have a negative impact on the working capital management of the company.

 Collecting money from customers is critical to the survival of any business.
 Many managers struggle to achieve the right balance between achieving sales targets and managing receivables.

 Individuals must know the components that are considered in their bonus and incentive schemes.

-In many companies, inventory represents a large, if not the largest, a portion of their assets.
+For many companies, inventory represents a large, if not the largest, portion of their assets.
 The assets need to be accurately valued so that the company as a whole can be accurately valued.

 Organizations have limited resources.
 So, the approval of projects is done on the basis of various methods like pay back, DCF, NPV, and IRR.
 IF you don’t know these methods, you cannot state why your project must be approved.

 Costing is the determination of costs for the products/services sold by a company.
 Cost management aims to improve a company’s profitability by managing, controlling, and eliminating expenses.

 Ability to deal with finance and accounts departments

 Most importantly, you can confidently deal with the finance and accounts department when you have a clear idea about the finance concepts.

 Training in finance can improve your knowledge in these aspects and help you to make better decisions and contribute positively to your organization.